- May 21st, 2009

 Backlinks are links from other sites back to your own.
 They’re sometimes also referred to as “trackbacks” (especially on blogs).
 Backlinks have a huge impact on your sites search rankings.
 Lots of backlinks from high-ranking sites can greatly improve your search engine results, especially if those links use keywords in their anchor text.

 - Why That Site with 50 Backlinks Beats Your Site with 1000 Backlinks17 from Jim Boykin’s Blog.

 - PageRank Checker for Your Backlinks18 from Smark PageRank

 A “bad neighborhood” refers to the server where your site is hosted.
 A site hosted on a server that hosts other sites that spam or use black-hat SEO practices can end up penalized by search engines solely because of their proximity to those sites.
 In other words, be very careful about which web host you choose, what their terms of service are, and how strictly they enforce those terms if you want to avoid being penalized because of what your neighbors are doing.
 Linking to sites in bad neighborhoods can also have a negative effect on your search rankings.

-- Is Your Site Living in a Bad Neighborhood? from RSS Pieces
+- Is Your Site Living in a Bad Neighborhood?21 from RSS Pieces

 - Text Link Checker Tool22 from Bad Neighborhood

 - SEO Pitfalls: Outbound Links to Bad Neighborhood Websites23 from Consider: Open

 Bandwidth can refer to two different things: the rate at which data can be transferred or the total amount of data allowed to be transferred from a web host during a given month (or other hosting service term) before overage charges are applied.
 It is generally referred to in term of bits-per-second (bps), kilobits per second (kbs), or other metric measurements.
 Lower bandwidth internet connections (such as dial-up) mean data loads slower than with high bandwidth connections (like cable or fiber).